lherna/cakes_analysis/README.md

 As we can see from the file named poc_cakes.py, the code goes through the API connection and leverages pandas dataframes to make the data available in a data friendly format.

+To run the poc_cakes.py file, we simply need to run it with the following command:

+python poc_cakes.py

+Which will result in a file being created with the processed output.